 I enjoy telling human-interest stories through narrative journalism, photography, documentary filmmaking and design.
 I grew up in an artsy but business-oriented environment — my dad is a glassblower and my mom managed my stepdad’s tattoo shop.
 My upbringing not only forged my work ethic, it made me a firm believer in the power of creativity and how it changes lives.
 This ideology is emphasized in my work, which shares a common theme: art as therapy.

 One of my first documentaries featured at-risk youth paired with rescued horses for mutual healing.
 I’ve written about thespians, filmmakers, a makerspace, dancers, authors and musicians.
 I’ve told the story of a circus school that incorporates drama therapy into its programs to help folks cope with trauma.
 I produced a documentary about the importance of women in the folk industry, and another about a tattoo artist who started his own shop after learning the craft while incarcerated.
 I yearn to share these stories because people need to know the power of creativity.
-If you know of a creative story waiting to be told, please contact me.

 When not hunched over at my computer, I am either bowling, playing with my cat (Sully) or blowing glass.